CatalogueLegacies/batchner/README.md

 3. Navigate to the folder containing these files (using `$ cd`) [if you have a folder 'project' on the Desktop, type (without the $) `$ cd /cygdrive/c/Users/YOUR-USERNAME/Desktop/project`.]
 4. Type `$ sh batchner.sh`
 This will take a bit to run (4-5 files will likely take about a minute), but will print all of the results into a file in the same folder called `entities.csv`

-## Notes
-As new versions of Stanford NER come out, the filepath will change and will need to be updated